cambridgeltl/ECNMT/README.md

 # ECNMT: Emergent Communication Pretraining for Few-Shot Machine Translation
-This repository is the official PyTorch implementation of the following [paper](https://coling2020.org/pages/accepted_papers_main_conference):
+This repository is the official PyTorch implementation of the following paper:

 Yaoyiran Li, Edoardo Maria Ponti, Ivan Vulić, and Anna Korhonen.
 2020. *Emergent Communication Pretraining for Few-Shot Machine Translation*.
 In Proceedings of the 28th International Conference on Computational Linguistics (COLING 2020).
+[LINK](https://coling2020.org/pages/accepted_papers_main_conference)

 This method is a form of unsupervised knowledge transfer in the absence of linguistic data, where a model is first pre-trained on *artificial* languages emerging from referential games and then fine-tuned on few-shot downstream tasks like neural machine translation.